 - Your center-to-center measurement should correlate with the spot on a saddle (the saddle cheeks) that bears the weight of your sit bones.

-- Outside to outside measurement is a consideration for some types of saddles, such as the Brooks that have metal rails, you do not want to have your sit bones resting on the metal rails.
+- Outside to outside measurement is a consideration for some types of saddles, such as the Brooks saddles that have metal rails (You do not want to have your sit bones resting on the metal rails!).
 As a general rule – your saddle width should be about 2 centimeters wider than your outside sit bone measurement.
 Again, you want your sit bones resting on the “checks” of the saddle and you want some wiggle room for movement as you are riding.

 - Inside to inside may be necessary if you plan to use a saddle with a cut out (or hole in the middle), to ensure the sit bones clear any large center cutout in the saddle.
 If the inside bones fall into the cutout, it will cause a lot of pain in the bones surrounding the “soft tissue” area.
 To clear the cutout, you need about 20 mm extra space in between the inside distance of the sit bones.
 So, if the cutout is 60 mm, your inside distance should be 80 mm.

 If you don’t have access to a bag full of flour, you can measure your sit bones by simply sitting on your hands and feeling for the two bones of your butt.
 They will feel a bit like like elbows poking down into your hands.

 Put the tip of your index fingers right under the part of the bones that is pushing hardest into the chair and squish the very tip of your fingers between the chair and your sit bones.
 Now lift your butt from the chair while leaving your hands on the chair, and have an assistant measure the distance between your fingertips.
 This is your center-to-center measurement!